wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==
+= 1.6.8 =
+* Ensured all ampersands are properly encoded
+* Added SSL support to admin dashboard

 = 1.6.7 =
 * Using wp_register_sidebar_widget() in WordPress installs that support it